Here’s the ultimate branding checklist for creative professionals starting their own small business.

 ⚪ Decide how you will show up professionally and personally.
 Find a balance of the professional side of your business and the personal side of what it takes to actually run your business.
 Social media is a great way to share the not-so-glamorous side of your business.
 Sharing personal sides to your business at a professional level is a great way to interact with your audience on a deeper level.

 4. Brand Values:

 ⚪ Determine what you believe as a business.
 Setting core values will communicate what you believe as a business and how your company works together toward your shared vision.
 Always stay true to the values of your business, and be really clear on what you stand for as a business and brand.

 5. Brand Boundaries:

-Keep your brand in alignment.
+⚪ Write opportunities that you will say yes and no to.
 Creating boundaries for your business will help you learn when to say no to something that doesn’t align with your brand.
 It’s important that you continue to differentiate yourself in your industry and saying yes to everything might dull your impact.

 6. Brand Message: